Kim Reuter, PhD / Chief Executive Officer

 Kim joins Franklin Scholars following a decade managing projects in the environmental conservation and international development sectors.
 Kim earned her PhD from Temple University (USA), where she focused on the intersection of biodiversity issues in Madagascar with food security and socioeconomic drivers of natural resource use.
 In the past, Kim's work as Executive Director of The Ladybug Project (2010 - 2013) impacted communities in two African countries while her time as the Senior Technical Director of the Gaborone Declaration for Sustainability in Africa involved a portfolio of 13 member countries.
 Kim has lived in over a half-dozen countries around the world and speaks fluent English and German.

-Georgia Brown / Programme and Partnerships Officer
+Georgia Brown / Manager, Programme Development & Outreach

-Laina Pattni / Programme and Partnerships Officer
+Laina Pattni / Manager, Programme Delivery

 Lucy Anderson / Programme and Partnerships Officer

 Lucy has a Psychology degree and qualified as a primary teacher through the Teach First programme.
 She has extensive voluntary experience including teaching children in a rural school in Cambodia and university students in Vietnam.
 As well as her work in education, she has held marketing roles, including at Sony.
 Lucy joined Franklin Scholars in March 2019 as Programme and Partnerships Officer to help deliver, develop and scale-up our numeracy programme.
+Lucy is also leading on the development and outreach of our Odyssey FS and Bundles and Buddies Programmes.

 Jessica Barratt / Founder